ericm301/ANTP-HelloWorld/readme.txt

 Jan 15, 2013, 0950:

 I have Git set up on my home computer now, and am installing it on my work machine as I type.
-We'll se where this leads.
+We'll see where this leads.

+*****02.00*****

+Feb 15, 2013, early.
+Git is a git.
+It's very frustrating to use GitHub in a browser, the GitHub app for windows and the shell (bash!!), and they don't seem to keep track of each other.
+What good is a cloud if all views don't update when you change something?